S. Korea’s leader calls for stealth drones to monitor North

 North Korea has touted its drone program, and South Korean officials have previously said the North had about 300 drones.
 Advanced drones are among modern weapons systems that North Korean leader Kim Jong Un has vowed to procure, along with multi-warheads, underwater-launched nuclear missiles and a spy satellite.

-Since taking office in May, Yoon, a conservative, has expanded regular military drills with the United States and vowed to sternly deal with North Korean provocations.
-He’s offered massive support plans to North Korea if it abandons its nuclear weapons, but the North has rejected his overture.
+Some experts say Kim will likely use the meeting to reaffirm his resolve to expand his nuclear arsenal and introduce high-tech weapons targeting the U.S. and South Korea while laying out projects to revive pandemic-battered public livelihoods.

-Yoon used the drone incident to hit at his liberal predecessor’s engagement policy with North Korea.
-He said Tuesday South Korea’s military had conducted little anti-drone training since 2017, when Moon Jae-in was inaugurated.
+In Seoul, the South Korean president used the drone incident to hit at his liberal predecessor’s engagement policy with North Korea.

+Yoon, a conservative who took office in May, said South Korea’s military had conducted little anti-drone training since 2017, when Moon Jae-in was inaugurated.

 “I think our people must have seen well how dangerous a policy relying on the North’s good faiths and (peace) agreements would be,” he said.